 A Traveler’s Guide to Dental Care in Mexico

 Mexico is an enchanting destination to visit.
 It is a country rich in landscapes, colonial towns, heritage areas, culture and tradition, history and has one of the most biodiverse rainforests in the world.
-A lot of tourists journey to Mexico to experience archeological spots, spectacular beaches, romantic music, vibrant art and architecture and most of all, exotic and spicy cuisine.
+A lot of tourists journey to Mexico to experience archeological spots, spectacular beaches, romantic music, vibrant art and architecture, and most of all, exotic and spicy cuisine.

 Slowly, Mexico is also emerging as a dental tourist destination because the dental care they provide is of high quality and is considered very affordable by many of its neighboring countries.

 But how safe exactly is dental care in Mexico?
-Travelling to any destination like Mexico for medical or dental care posts a lot of safety concerns.
+Traveling to any destination like Mexico for medical or dental care posts a lot of safety concerns.
 Every medical traveler must consider the type of procedure and destination he will be getting himself into to properly assess his risks of travel.
 He must also have an understanding of the rules and requirements when crossing the border for dental care.
-Here are some useful tips to so you could have a safe dental treatment and vacation in Mexico.
+Here are some useful tips so you could have a safe dental treatment and vacation in Mexico.

-- There are no customs checks when you pass the border but there are some limits to what you can bring.
-You cannot bring the following items into Mexico: bullets, explosives, recreational drugs, fire weapons, narcotics and vegetables.
+There are no customs checks when you pass the border but there are some limits to what you can bring.
+You cannot bring the following items into Mexico: bullets, explosives, recreational drugs, fire weapons, narcotics, and vegetables.

-- It is unlawful to remove animals, wild plants, archeological treasures, historic objects and documents from Mexico.
+It is unlawful to remove animals, wild plants, archeological treasures, historic objects, and documents from Mexico.

-- Secure the appropriate vaccinations you need before your trip.
+Secure the appropriate vaccinations you need before your trip.

 When making the dentist’s appointment, ask the following:

-- How many times do you change gloves?
+How many times do you change gloves?

-- Do you use a steam sterilizer for your instruments between patients?
+Do you use a steam sterilizer for your instruments between patients?

-- Do you sterilize or disinfect your hand pieces or drills?
+Do you sterilize or disinfect your handpieces or drills?

-- Do you use new needles for every patient?
+Do you use new needles for every patient?

-- Do you use sterile water during surgical procedures?
+Do you use sterile water during surgical procedures?

 During treatment at the dentist’s office, observe the following:

-- Is the clinic neat and clean?
+Is the clinic neat and clean?

-- Does the staff perform hand washing between patients?
+Does the staff perform handwashing between patients?

-- Do they wear new gloves for every patient and procedure?
+Do they wear new gloves for every patient and procedure?

-- Do they practice disinfection on surfaces touched during treatment?
+Do they practice disinfection on surfaces touched during treatment?

 After Treatment and Heading Home

-- After any surgery, avoid vacation activities such as swimming, sunbathing, drinking alcohol, taking long hours, and engaging in strenuous exercise.
+4. After any surgery, avoid vacation activities such as swimming, sunbathing, drinking alcohol, taking long hours, and engaging in strenuous exercise.